lenniecottrell/100Days-r2/README.md

   #### Things I accomplished today:
   - Kept working on reorganizing my API data in react so it's easier to work with
-  - I refactored a bunch of stuff but I;m still having trouble dealing with undefined data.
+  - I refactored a bunch of stuff but I'm still having trouble dealing with undefined data.
   #### Things I want to focus on tomorrow:
   - If I have time, keep working on this
   #### Notes/Learnings